MarcoSero/marcosero.github.io/_posts/2013-09-09-learning-game-development.markdown

 ### Unity3D and 3D modelling

 I immediately dove into Unity's official documentation and tutorials, you get [tons of them](http://unity3d.com/learn).
-Both documentation and tutorials are really good, but after finishing them.
+Both documentation and tutorials are really good, but after finishing them you can find a lot of third party tutorial on YouTube (links a the bottom).
 The number of different ways for learning we have nowadays still amazes me.

 As scripting language I could choose between **Javascript** and **C#** (Boo wasn't really a choice since doesn't support iOS development).
 Both languages are very solid and their ease of use makes them the perfect language to start with (anyone said no *hipster-syntax*? :P).
 By the way, I picked C# as it is statically typed.